nikasimovich/art20/_agendas/week-13.md

 ### Homework
 - Prepare questions for our guest, [Shivam Sinha](https://www.helloshivam.com/)
 - Reading/Video [Community and Accessibility Online](https://datasociety.net/library/community-and-accessibility-online/) – Michelle is the discussion leader, everyone else responds [here](https://paper.dropbox.com/doc/UPenn-Art-of-Web-F20-Reading-Reflections--A_jt9MkzIHNZBy4pml3J8gKWAQ-RLgJeYS8OrsbvUNYrsRRT)
 - Have a complete draft of your project presentation for Monday.
-Project is due 12/02
+Project is due 12/02.
+Your presentation should be designed at a 16:9 aspect ratio!

 ---